St. John's Rod and Gun Club Activities 2022 (76 Photos)

 I believe this is one of the most important and often overlooked practises by big game hunters, shooting practice will definitely make you a better shot in the woods.

 The last Trap Shoot of the season was held November 6th.
-It was well attended and was followed up with a sampling of homemade Newfoundland sourced delicacies including my own moose sausages, fish stew, and Bassan's fried moose roast.
+It was well attended and was followed up with a sampling of homemade Newfoundland delicacies including my own moose sausages, fish stew, and Bassan's pan fried moose roast.

 All in all it was a very busy year at the club.
-Although I still haven't gotten back to Trapshooting myself it was still a pleasure to assist running the club alongside a stellar executive, and many trips to the club solely for work, repairs and maintenance.
+Although I still haven't gotten back to Trapshooting it was still a pleasure to assist running the club alongside a stellar executive, and making many trips to the club solely for work, repairs and maintenance.

-In December we were presented with a very unique and absolutely outstanding opportunity for the club and all firearms owners.
+In December we were presented with a very unique and absolutely outstanding opportunity for SJRGC and all firearms owners.
 We were asked to partake in and be the host facility for a roundtable discussion on Firearm Ownership, Shooting Sports, Hunting and the effects of the ungodly Bill C-21 with Federal Conservative party leader, the Honourable Pierre Poilievre!

 As many of you know Bill C-21 has already made prohibited over 1500 long guns, has prohibited the sale and transfer of handguns and with the most recent amendments is poised to prohibit nearly all semi automatic hunting shotguns and rifles!
 All with no input from any policing services, the firearms industry, firearms community, shooting sports or hunters.

-Mr. Poilievre's Newfoundland election team did a great job inviting attendees representing all gun clubs, shop owners, representatives from all shooting sports/groups and hunters from across the province.
-Mr. Poilievre made a fantastic speech and spent his time talking one on one with attendees lending an ear to Canadians directly affected by this disastrous bill.
+Mr. Poilievre's Newfoundland election team did a great job selecting attendees representing all gun clubs, shop owners, representatives from all shooting sports/groups and hunters from across the province.
+Mr. Poilievre made a fantastic speech and spent time talking one on one with attendees lending an ear to Canadians directly affected by this disastrous bill.

 The event went very well with all concerns heard & noted, Mr. Poilievre was well received by all in attendance.
 Pierre has vowed that if elected, he will repeal Bill C-21 in its entirely and revisit the issue of firearms related violence in a fair manner taking into account the needs and standpoints of both victims of violence and reasonable law abiding firearms owners alike.